donaldrauscher/blog/_posts/2016-07-29-alien-invasion-riddler.markdown

 ---
 This [week's Ridder](http://fivethirtyeight.com/features/solve-the-puzzle-stop-the-alien-invasion/) was the first one that I got wrong!
 I never really felt confident in my answer, thus no post.
 In the end, I did not model random points on the surface of the sphere correctly.
 A [good link](http://mathworld.wolfram.com/SpherePointPicking.html) supplied by the 538 folks demonstrates how to do this correctly.

 In retrospect, there are two random variables: <span class="inline-equation" data-expr="\phi_{1}"></span> and <span class="inline-equation" data-expr="\phi_{2}"></span>.
 The former represents the angular distance between the two alien ships.
-The latter represents the angular distance between the defender and the midpoint of the two alient ships.
+The latter represents the angular distance between the defender and the midpoint of the two alien ships.
 These two random variables have the following probability distributions:
 {% raw %}
 <div class="equation" data-expr="f \left( \phi_{1} \right) = sin \left( 2\phi_{1} \right) \quad \forall \phi_{1} \in \left[ 0, \frac{ \pi }{2} \right]; \quad f \left( \phi_{2} \right) = \frac{1}{2} sin \left( \phi_{2} \right) \quad \forall \phi_{2} \in \left[ 0, \pi \right]"></div>
 {% endraw %}